rakeshcr92/St/README.md

 ```

 This starts a Flask server at `http://localhost:5000` showing prediction
-results from the sample data set.
+results from the latest fetched data.

-The demo uses stratified train/test splitting.
-If the sample is too small,
+The pipeline uses stratified train/test splitting.
+If only a few posts are
-the pipeline trains on the full dataset to avoid fitting errors.
+available for a ticker, it trains on all available data to avoid fitting
+errors.

 ## Requirements